The following sections include important graduation requirements for undergraduate students.

 Registration will not permit students to enroll in more than the above unit maximums without prior approval of their college dean.

 The Registrar's Office will not accept course permit numbers to add courses until a petition has been approved by the appropriate college dean, or the dean of Undergraduate Studies, and entered into the university's academic records system.

 For award of the baccalaureate degree, all undergraduate students must maintain at least a 2.0 grade point average in all college course work, in all SFSU course work, and in all major course work.
 The grade point average is calculated by dividing the total grade points earned by the total units attempted.
 CR and NC grades are not included in the calculation of the grade point average.
 Students who do not meet the minimum 2.0 GPA requirement for SFSU course work will be subject to mandatory probationary advising.

 If approved for Academic Renewal, the student's permanent academic record shall be annotated so that it is readily evident to all users of the record, that no work taken during the disregarded term(s), even if satisfactory, may apply toward baccalaureate requirements.
-All work will remain legible on the record ensuring a true and complete academic history (Executive Order 213).
+However, all work must remain legible on the record ensuring a true and complete academic history (Executive Order 213).

 1600 Holloway Avenue, San Francisco, CA 94132 (415) 338-1111